 git fetch gives you access to the entire branch structure of another repository.

-To see what commits have been added to the upstream master, you can run a
+To see what commits have been added to the upstream main, you can run a

-To approve the changes and merge them into your local master branch use the following commands:
+To approve the changes and merge them into your local main branch use the following commands:

 Then we can use

-The origin/master and master branches now point to the same commit, and you are synchronized with the upstream developments.
+The origin/main and main branches now point to the same commit, and you are synchronized with the upstream developments.

 Git fetch summary